Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Upgrade-from-v1.1.4-to-v2.0.0.md

 ## Overview

+> **IMPORTANT:** The [management resources](#management-resources) section of this upgrade guide has been updated to reflect changes made in release `v2.1.0`.
+> Please carefully check the version you are upgrading to when updating these settings.

 The `v2.0.0` release marks another significant milestone in development of the [Azure landing zones Terraform module][terraform-registry-caf-enterprise-scale] (_formerly [Terraform Module for Cloud Adoption Framework Enterprise-scale][terraform-registry-caf-enterprise-scale]_).
 The re-branding of this module reflects adoption of `Enterprise-scale` as the recommended architecture for `Azure landing zones`.